If you have a question that isn't answered here or would like to provide feedback on the LionMail web content, please email email@example.com.

 Q: I already have a Gmail account.
 Can I use my current Gmail ID and password to log in to LionMail?

 A: No. Your LionMail account will be completely separate from any personal Gmail account you may have.

 Q: Are there size limits on mailboxes and messages?

 A: Yes.
-Mailbox sizes are virtually unlimited at 25GB, and single messages are limited to 25MB.
+Mailbox sizes are unlimited and single messages are limited to 25MB.

-A: LionMail includes a powerful set of sorting rules much like what's in INGO.
+A: LionMail includes a powerful set of sorting rules.